Table of Contents

 Cash Flow Management

-Accounts payable is a significant aspect of a balance sheet and reflects how quickly a business is paying down debt.
+Accounts payable reflects how quickly a business is paying down debt.
 Your cash flow is important when growing a business.
 There are two expected scenarios with AP:

 - Your company’s AP increases: This means that management is making more purchases on credit than paying cash or delaying payments.